 - Syllable Clap – Kids love chatting with their friends, so direct that energy to something educational.
 Have kids turn and talk to a friend, but while chatting, they need to clap (or stomp) the syllables of the words they say.
 They can also do this brain break activity with spelling words.

-Brain Breaks Games
+Fun Brain Breaks & Games

-- Simon Says – This classic game makes a great brain break!
-Kids will need to pay attention as they attempt to do what Simon says.
+- Simon Says –Â This classic game makes a great brain break!
+Kids must pay attention as they attempt to do what Simon says.

 - Would You Rather – Designate two sides of the classroom as the answer spaces, such as by the teacher’s desk is option one and by the whiteboard is option two.
 Then, call out different “Would you rather…” options for kids to choose from!
-You can also draw names and have kids call out their own options.
+You can also draw names and have kids call out their options.

 Movement Brain Breaks

-- Dance Party – When brains need breaks, nothing beats a turning on a song and having a dance party.
+- Dance Party – When brains need breaks, nothing beats turning on a song and having a dance party.
 Have kids choose which song to play and let them move around and dance for the entire song.
 This carefree brain break activity will be a classroom favorite.

 Brain Break Resources